beduffy/lerobot_notebook_pipeline/Plan.md

 TODO does simulate work better with so101. understand maniskill so100 example pickcube-v1 perfectly and then use that.
 TODO XLErobot mujoco try!!
-TODO learn lightning ai jobs task scheduler to run 5 different jobs with 5 of their own GPUs. o3 had good advice
+TODO learn lightning ai jobs task scheduler to run 5 different jobs with 5 of their own GPUs. o3 had good advice TODO Yes, you can easily enforce a timeout on individual pytest tests using the pytest-timeout plugin.

 ACTUAL NEXT STEPS:
 - Train SmolVLA + pizero0.5 and groot n1.5 and see if more general, less shaky and how much it costs!